nrobinson2000/linux-blade/README.md

 ## Conclusion

-I hope this tutorial has helped you successfully install Linux Mint on your Razer Blade, making it arguably much more productive and pleasant than Windows.
+I hope this tutorial has helped you successfully install Linux Mint on your Razer Blade, making it arguably much more productive and pleasant than using Windows.
 Feel free to customize further if you find it necessary.
 If you have any questions or concerns please feel free to email me: nrobinson2000@me.com

 ## Additional Programs